• Skip to primary navigation

 What are breakfast potatoes?

-Breakfast potatoes are simply cubed and seasoned potatoes served in place of hash browns with other breakfast favorites like eggs, or breakfast meat like bacon or breakfast sausage.
+Breakfast potatoes are simply cubed and seasoned potatoes served in place of shredded hash browns with other breakfast favorites like eggs, or breakfast meat like bacon or breakfast sausage.
 Breakfast potatoes are most commonly roasted in the oven, however, my slow cooker breakfast potatoes recipe uses a crockpot to slowly transform these into delicious tender morsels.

 Ingredients and Substitutions